 FCI honors H.J.
-Martin installers for work on pair of projects
+Martin installers

 For the fourth year in the past six, a flooring installer from H.J.
 Martin and Son has been recognized by Floor Covering Installer magazine’s annual Installation Awards.
 In 2019, for the first time in company history a pair of projects – one installation team and an individual installer – were honored by the publication.